-When it comes to the problem of not having enough space in the home, one of the most budget-friendly solutions (certainly when compared to the enormous cost of selling up and buying a bigger house) is to expand your existing space, perhaps by moving on up, instead of moving on out?
+When it comes to the problem of not having enough space in the home, one of the most budget-friendly solutions is to expand your existing space, perhaps by moving on up, instead of moving on out?
 However, as with all good ideas, possible solutions often give rise to more questions so here at Abbey Lofts we aim to help you with some answers to that big one which usually starts it all: can I convert my loft?

 When the family or a hobby grows, the accommodation offered by the average terraced house can start to feel cramped and leaving the local area can be the last thing you want to do.
 If that’s the case, it can make sense to stay put and look to the loft for extra living space, with a terraced house loft conversion.